All work

 The easy path is to ship components first and audit them for accessibility later.
 That path produces patches.
 The hard path is to make accessibility a condition of shipping.

-I prioritized what teams actually reached for every day: buttons, inputs, modals, tables, form patterns.
-I deferred exotic components until someone asked for them.
-And I stayed close to the teams adopting the system — pairing during implementation, answering questions, fixing friction fast.
+A design system that isn't used isn't a design system — it's a Figma file.
+I prioritized what teams reached for every day — buttons, inputs, modals, tables, form patterns — over exotic components nobody had asked for yet, and stayed close to the teams adopting the system: pairing during implementation, fixing friction fast.

 Outcome